 Becoming a data scientist generally requires some formal training.
 Here are some steps to consider.

-Employers generally like to see some academic credentials to ensure you have the know-how to tackle a data science job, though it’s not required.
+Employers generally like to see some academic credentials to ensure you have the know-how to tackle a data science job, though it’s not always required.
 That said, a related bachelor’s degree can certainly help—try studying data science, statistics, or computer science to get a leg up in the field.

-Already finished with college?
 Consider getting a master’s in data science.
 At a master’s degree program, you can dive deeper into your understanding of statistics, machine learning, algorithms, modeling, and forecasting, and potentially conduct your own research on a topic you care about.
 Several data science master’s degrees are available online.

 If you feel like you can polish some of your hard data skills, think about taking an online course or enrolling in a relevant bootcamp.
 Here are some of the skills you’ll want to have under your belt.